main-branch/github_pages_rake_tasks/README.md

 from a local documentation directory to a remote Git repository branch.

-By default, the rake task `github-pages:publish` is created which pushes the `doc` directory within the local copy of your repository to the same repository's `gh-pages` branch.
+By default, the rake task `github-pages:publish` is created which pushes the `doc` directory within the local copy of a repository to the same repository's `gh-pages` branch.
 The contents of the branch are completely replaced by the contents of the documentation directory.